kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 This differs from references to ConfigMaps, Secrets, or PersistentVolumeClaims, which can be created after the Pod that uses them.
 A restore Pod must reference a `PodCheckpoint` that is already `Ready`, because admission needs the checkpoint's node and template to place and validate the Pod.

+### Pod updates during checkpoint and restore

+A checkpoint captures the Pod as it runs, and a restore recreates it from that capture, so neither works if the Pod spec changes in the middle.
+Several Pod fields are mutable today (for example container images, resources through in-place resize, and scheduling directives while the Pod is gated), and Dynamic Containers will add more.
+The rule is the same for both sides: the fields that describe what runs in the Pod must not change while the operation is in progress.

+- **Source Pod, during a checkpoint.** While the Pod has the `Checkpointing=True` condition, the API server rejects updates that change the Pod's spec, including resize requests and new Ephemeral Containers, with a `Conflict` error that names the checkpoint.
+The kubelet sets the condition before it captures `checkpointedPodTemplate`.
+An update that was accepted just before the condition was written is handled by the kubelet's per-Pod in-flight guard: the kubelet does not apply it until the checkpoint finishes, so the capture is never a mix of old and new state (see [Pod Specification and Metadata](#pod-specification-and-metadata)).
+The checkpoint does not depend on the source Pod afterwards: once it is taken, the source Pod may change freely, and restores are compared with `status.checkpointedPodTemplate`, not with the live source Pod.
+- **Restore Pod, before it is running.** Admission checks the restore Pod against the checkpoint at create time, but a user could change the Pod right after it is created and before the kubelet restores it.
+So for a Pod with `spec.restoreFrom` set, the `PodRestoreAuthorization` plugin also runs on update: until the restore has completed (the Pod is `Running` and `Restoring` is cleared) it rejects any change to a field that the equality check compares (`spec.restoreFrom` itself is immutable).
+The only allowed changes are the ones the restore flow itself makes (scheduler binding and removing scheduling gates).
+Scheduling directives cannot be changed either, because they would conflict with the injected node affinity.
+The kubelet's equality check before `RestorePod` remains the backstop.

+Normal Pods have the same issue: changing runtime fields before a Pod is running can cause races in the kubelet.
+Kubernetes does not consistently block this today, and fixing it for all Pods is outside the scope of this KEP.

+Requiring every field to match is deliberately strict.
+A likely way to relax it later is to compare only the fields that make up what is running in the Pod: the fields that go through the kubelet's allocation step, as in-place resize and Dynamic Containers do, and not fields such as `activeDeadlineSeconds`.
+This depends on that set of fields being defined, which is being discussed separately; until then every field must match (see [Open Questions](#open-questions)).

 ### Post-Checkpoint State Semantics